Discover Career Opportunities

 Decide What You Want to Do

-Before you can go any further, you really need to think about what it is you want to do.
+Before you can go any further, you need to think about what it is you want to do.
 You might already have something in mind.
 Maybe you have an existing skill or hobby that you enjoy.
 Or perhaps you’ve read about a career that’s attractive to you for some reason, whether it’s the work, the salary, or something else.
-Start off by researching job opportunities and career outlooks so you can determine which path is right for you.
+Start by researching job opportunities and career outlooks so you can determine which path is right for you.
 You should look at things like job security and how easy getting a job might be.

 Find a Training Program